hyperledger/indy-hipe/text/connection-protocol/README.md

 [unresolved]: #unresolved-questions

 - This HIPE makes some assumptions about the underlying secure transport protocol in the absence of an official HIPE detailing the specifics of that protocol.
-In general, this HIPE assumes that a simple anon-encryption is the only step necessary for securing the package to an endpoint and that messages can be sent directly to an endpoint.
+In general, this HIPE assumes that message transportation has been solved.
 Additionally, the Base64 encoding that is generally accepted as a good idea for transport is ignored.

   These assumptions were made to somewhat simplify the process for explanation in this HIPE but also show that no